iamtech/SpringBoot-Microservice-Eurka-Zuul/HystrixDashboard/README.md

-   Use postman/browser and make a post request to:
+   Use postman/browser and make a request to:

   http://localhost:8005/employees/